liangxianzhe/creator/README.md

 }, keepAlive: true);
 ```

+To summarize the life cycle of a creator:
+* It is added to the graph when firstly being watched or set.
+* It can be removed from the graph manually by `Ref.dispose`.
+* If it has watchers, it is automatically removed from the graph when losing all its
+watchers, unless keepAlive property is set.

 ## Extension method

 Our favorite part of the library is that you can use methods like `map`,